G-ram/HAWK/README.md

 Both arithmetic types and strings are immutable, which means that their value cannot be changed once they are created.
 When a variable with an immutable type is assigned a new value, the old value and underlying storage are destroyed.

-Tables, unlike the immutable types, are objects and are mutable.
+A table of type T is an associative array in which keys are of type string and values are of type T. Tables, unlike the immutable types, are objects and are mutable.
 This means that variables do not contain tables, but rather contain references to tables.
 Assigning a table to a variable results in that variable storing a reference to that table.
 Similarly, when tables are passed as parameters to functions or returned from functions, the respective parameters and return values are references.
 In each of these operations, there is no copying of internal table data, only copying of references.

 HAWK uses reference counting to keep track of how many variables store references to the same table.
 When a table no longer has any variables referencing it, the underlying storage for the table is destroyed.